X-Ray Technician Schools in the U.S.

 Associate of Applied Science in Radiologic Technology

 An associate's degree in radiologic technology includes the coursework of a certificate program with the addition of general education classes.
 Students may have the option of taking elective courses in advanced radiologic technology.
 Clinical courses and internships are part of the program.
+Students take courses in:

 Bachelor's Degree in Radiologic Technology